novocaine/sourcemapped-stacktrace/README.md

 ## API

-### mapStackTrace(stack, done)
+### mapStackTrace(stack, done [, opts])

 Re-map entries in a stacktrace using sourcemaps if available.

 **Arguments:**

-*stack*: Array of strings from the browser's stack representation.
+- *stack*: Array of strings from the browser's stack representation.
 Currently only Chrome and Firefox format is supported.

-*done*: Callback invoked with the transformed stacktrace (an Array of Strings) passed as the first argument
+- *done*: Callback invoked with the transformed stacktrace (an Array of Strings) passed as the first argument

+- *opts*: Optional options object containing:
+  - *filter*: Function that filters each stackTrace line.
+              It is invoked with _(line)_ and should return truthy/ falsy value.
+              Sources which do not pass the filter won't be processed.

 ## Example